hashicorp/vagrant-plugin-changelog/vagrant-share-changelog.md

   - command/connect: If a URL is given as a name, show a nicer human-friendly error.
   - command/share: Fix help output to point to proper flag.
+  - core: Nicer error message if an error is on the server side.

 ## 1.0.1 (March 13, 2014)